Comprehensive Guide to Different Types of Tires

 • Street tires have a tread pattern designed to work well on asphalt roads.
 They are designed for everyday driving but are not as suitable for off-road driving as other types.

-• Touring tires have a tread pattern designed to be slightly more aggressive than street tires, giving slightly better performance in wet conditions without compromising stability.
+• Touring tires have a tread pattern slightly more aggressive than street tires, giving slightly better performance in wet conditions without compromising stability.
 They are also designed for everyday driving and may be labeled as all-season or year-round tires.

-• Turf tires have a special tread pattern with closely packed grooves designed to cut through the water so they do not cause a hydroplaning effect (when the smooth flow of water over a tire’s tread blocks causes the tire to lose contact with the surface, it is driving on and skid).
+• Turf tires have a special tread pattern with closely packed grooves designed to cut through the water so they do not cause a hydroplaning effect (when the smooth flow of water over a tire’s tread blocks causes the tire to lose contact with the surface, it drives on and skids).

 Function of Tires